 The ensemble cast includes Sophie Rundle (Peaky Blinders, Dickensian, The Bletchley Circle), Niamh Walsh (Jekyll & Hyde) and Naomi Battrick (The Indian Doctor) as the leading female roles.
 The male leading roles include Max Beesley, Jason Flemyng, Kalani Queypo and Raoul Trujillo.

-The first season of the epic eight-part drama Jamestown will premiere in the US on the PBS MASTERPIECE Amazon channel and on PBS Passport beginning March 23, 2018.
+The first season of the epic eight-part drama Jamestown premiered in the US on the PBS MASTERPIECE Amazon channel and on PBS Passport in March, 2018.

 From the producers of Downton Abbey, Jamestown follows the lives of three courageous, dynamic women who decide to leave their pasts behind in England, and make the journey of a lifetime across the ocean for a new life in 17th Century America.